“The needle belongs to the hand of the doctor”

 “If on the basis of this research, it were possible to produce a drug, which after a relatively short time effects an imperceptible sterilization on human beings, then we would have a new powerful weapon at our disposal.” (correspondence from Doctor Pokorny to Himmler October, 1941)

-As with many social and medical scientists, consumed by the correctness of their scientific dogma, who rationalised their support of the Nazis as being for some great human good (while contributing to measures which resulted in a brutalising human misery for untold numbers of innocent people across Europe), there are academics today who appear comfortable in either denying, excusing or supporting communist China’s population policies.
+As with many social and medical scientists, consumed by the correctness of their scientific dogma, who rationalized their support of the Nazis as being for some great human good (while contributing to measures which resulted in a brutalizing misery for untold numbers of innocent people across Europe), there are academics today who appear comfortable in either denying, excusing or supporting communist China’s population policies.

 Such individuals no doubt have prominent and lucrative roles within bodies like the United Nations Fund for Population or International Planned Parenthood Federation, both of which continue their work inside China, despite being acutely aware of the highly coercive nature of the program.
 Once again ideology, in this case a blind attachment to reducing population levels, is considered of such sanctity that it can happily co-exist with a program in which women across China are forcibly-sterilized.
-Such is the power of rationalisation that the most harrowing of abuses can be argued away or ignored, lest they inconvenience the magnum opus.
+Such is the power of rationalization that the most harrowing of abuses can be argued away or ignored, lest they inconvenience the magnum opus.
+A disturbing example of such ‘reasoning’ was featured in a 2009 Financial Post article that advocated population reduction as a panacea for climate change and heaped praise upon China’s notorious population control policies.

 Upon accepting his position he is reported as stating that: “I’ve never seen a problem that wouldn’t be easier to solve with fewer people, or harder, and ultimately impossible, with more.”
 (BBC News Channel April 13, 2009)